 Unique to the rest of Martin County, Indiantown is situated in the heart of Florida’s cattle and citrus country.

 Here the charmingly restored Seminole Inn captures the twilight grandeur of old Florida.
-Nature lovers can enjoy the great outdoors at Dupuis Reserve State Forest, J & R Outfitters or Allapattah Flats.
+Nature lovers can enjoy the great outdoors at Barley Barber Swap, Dupuis Reserve, Fox Brown Outfitters or Allapattah Flats.